 Demonstrative Adjective English

 Don't use "this" or "these" to refer to something that is far away.
 Remember, "this" and "these" are used to refer to something near, while "that" and "those" refer to something that is far away.
 For example, if you are pointing to a house across the street, you would say "that house," not "this house."

-Another mistake is not matching the number of the noun and the demonstrative adjective.
+Another mistake is failing to match the number of the noun with the demonstrative adjective.
 For example, if you are talking about two books, you would say "these books," not "this books."

 Finally, it is important to remember that demonstrative adjectives come before the noun they are describing.
-For example, you would say "this book," not "book this," which would turn "book" into a verb.
+For example, you would say "this book," not "book this," as the latter would incorrectly imply that "book" is a verb.

+Demonstrative Adjective English